imlucas/imlucas.github.com/waiting-for-spot-instances-to-fulfill.md

 # Waiting for Spot Instances to Be Fulfilled with Boto

-Something I do constantly is start spot instances, wait for them to be fullfilled and then work with them.
+Something I do constantly is start spot instances, wait for them to be fulfilled and then work with them.
 I finally got around to just scripting this yesterday.

     import boto